Environmental Nature Center

 Background Statement

-Furthering our mission, as a model for ecological responsibility, the ENC was recently awarded TRUE (Total Resource Use and Efficiency) Platinum Certification by Green Business Certification Inc. (GBCI), recognizing our outstanding zero waste performance.
-The ENC diverts over 97% or more of its waste from the landfill.
-Through sustainable waste management practices, the ENC prioritizes waste reduction, resource conservation, and public health benefits, continuing its leadership in sustainable practices.
+Furthering its mission as a model for ecological responsibility, the ENC has earned TRUE (Total Resource Use and Efficiency) Platinum Certification from Green Business Certification Inc. (GBCI), recognizing outstanding zero-waste performance.
+The ENC consistently diverts more than 97% of its waste from the landfill through thoughtful waste reduction, resource conservation, and public education—continuing its leadership in sustainable practices.

-Since opening in 2019, the ENC Nature Preschool—Orange County’s first nature-based preschool and also LEED Platinum certified—has served as a model in early childhood education, offering STEM and nature-based learning to 72 children daily.
-The ENC Nature Preschool additionally achieved Petal Certification from the International Living Future Institute’s Living Building Challenge, an ambitious and holistic green building performance program.
-This achievement places ENC Nature Preschool among only 54 projects worldwide to reach this level, and it is the first in Orange County and the third in Southern California.
+Since opening in 2019, the ENC Nature Preschool—Orange County’s first nature-based preschool and also LEED Platinum certified—has served as a regional model for early childhood education, offering STEM and nature-based learning to 72 children daily.
+The preschool has also achieved Petal Certification from the International Living Future Institute’s Living Building Challenge, an ambitious green building performance program.
+This distinction places ENC Nature Preschool among only a small number of projects worldwide to reach this level and remains a first for Orange County.

-The ENC’s reach expanded further in 2021 with the acquisition of Tucker Wildlife Sanctuary, a 12-acre property in Modjeska Canyon with a natural history museum, trails, and bird observation areas.
-Tucker Wildlife Sanctuary enables us to extend field trips, nature camps, and community programs to even more people in the region.
+The ENC’s reach expanded further in 2021 with the acquisition of Tucker Wildlife Sanctuary, a 12-acre property in Modjeska Canyon featuring a natural history museum, trails, and bird observation areas.
+Tucker Wildlife Sanctuary allows ENC to extend field trips, nature camps, and community programs to even more people across Orange County and through growing regional partnerships.

-As a nonprofit 501(c)(3) organization, the ENC remains dedicated to environmental education, sustainable practices, and preserving natural spaces.
-For more information, call 949-645-8489 or visit www.ENCenter.org.
+As a nonprofit 501(c)(3) organization, the Environmental Nature Center remains dedicated to environmental education, sustainable practices, and the preservation of natural spaces.
+For more information, call 949-645-8489 or visit www.ENCenter.org

 Impact Statement

-The ENC Nature Preschool, which opened in 2019, now serves 72 children daily from diverse backgrounds, offering early childhood education rooted in nature-based and STEM learning.
-To ensure accessibility, we provide 50% scholarships to families in need, supporting a community-focused, inclusive educational model.
+The ENC Nature Preschool serves 72 children daily from diverse backgrounds, offering early childhood education rooted in nature-based and STEM learning.
+To ensure accessibility, the preschool provides scholarships to families in need, supporting an inclusive, community-centered educational model.

 Needs Statement

-The Environmental Nature Center (ENC) is seeking funding to address critical needs and expand its impact on environmental education and conservation.
+The Environmental Nature Center (ENC) is seeking funding to strengthen organizational capacity and expand its impact across environmental education and conservation.
 Key priorities include:

-• Increasing staff compensation to retain skilled employees and attract top talent.
+• Increasing staff compensation and professional development opportunities to retain skilled educators and land-stewardship professionals.

-• Retiring the debt associated with building the ENC Nature Preschool.
+• Retiring remaining debt associated with the ENC Nature Preschool facility.

-• Building a new, environmentally friendly museum/admin building at the ENC Tucker Wildlife Sanctuary.
+• Advancing plans for an environmentally responsible museum and administrative building at ENC Tucker Wildlife Sanctuary.

-By addressing these priorities, the ENC will be able to further its mission of connecting people with nature, inspiring environmental stewardship, and fostering a sustainable future.
+By addressing these priorities, the ENC will continue to deepen community connections to nature, advance environmental stewardship, and foster a healthier, more sustainable future for people and the planet.

 Geographic Areas Served